Minnesota Rent Stabilization Law

 Effective Date January 1, 2023

-Other major Minnesota cities, including Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, St. Cloud, Eagan, and Woodbury, also do not have rent stabilization ordinances.
+Other major Minnesota cities — including Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, St. Cloud, Eagan, and Woodbury — also do not have rent stabilization.
+Any of these cities could enact one under state law, but none had done so as of 2026.

 Frequently Asked Questions